htotygetki/rsschool-cv/cv.md

 ---

-I am currently working as a sales engineer in a large Belarusian company and decided to try myself in a new field of activity, namely **_JS Frontend Developer_**.
+I am currently working as a sales engineer in a large Belarusian company and decided to try myself in a new field of activity, namely JS Frontend Developer.

 My **main goal** is to educate and comprehend let the JS developer and employment in the future in this field of activity.